 Students can get further information and support on the Student Information Scotland website.

-The public health advice for people who feel unwell is to stay at home until they feel better, to reduce the risk of infecting other people. and should follow guidance on staying at home if unwell.
+If you feel unwell, please follow the public health advice which is to stay at home until you feel better, to reduce the risk of infecting other people.

-We are here to support you if you test positive or need to self-isolate.
-Your year tutor or faculty office will be able to advise you and signpost you to sources of support if you are unable to engage with your studies or cannot attend campus for in-person classes.
+We are here to support you if you feel unwell, your year tutor or faculty office will be able to advise you and signpost you to sources of support if you are unable to engage with your studies or cannot attend campus for in-person classes.

 Please email firstname.lastname@example.org for advice and we will of course do our best to support you.

 If you need to speak to a medical professional, then contact NHS24 by phoning 111.
 It’s not too late to help protect for yourself and those around you who may be more vulnerable to COVID-19.
 Make sure you’ve had all the recommended doses of the COVID-19 vaccine.
-For more information visit: nhsinform.scot/vaccinesforstudents
+For more information visit: Vaccines for students – NHS inform.

 Moving around sites